Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

 \emph{Earth mover's distance (EMD)} is a metric that allows us to compute the minimum cost required to transform one probability distribution into another~\citep{rubner2000earth}.
-We use it to compare algorithms with respect to fairness---i.e., how evenly pulls are allocated among arms.
+We use it to compare algorithms with respect to fairness---i.e., how evenly a set of pulls are allocated among arms.
 (Other metrics that may measure individual distributive fairness are discussed in Appendix~\ref{sec:AppExpMetrics}.)

 For each algorithm, we consider a discrete distribution \(F\) of observed pull counts, where each bucket, $j \in \{0 \dots T\}$, corresponds to a feasible number of total pulls that an arm could receive, and $F[j] \in \{0 \dots N\}$ corresponds to the number of arms whose observed pull count is equal to $j$.
-All of the distributions we consider have the same total mass because each algorithm produces $kT$ total pulls.
+For example, $F[0]$ corresponds to the quantity of arms never pulled, and $F[T]$ corresponds to the quantity of arms pulled at every timestep.
+Each algorithm produces $kT$ total pulls, so the distributions have the same total mass.

 We use \textsc{Round-Robin} as a fair reference algorithm since it distributes pulls evenly among arms.
 We then compute the minimum cost required to transform each algorithm's distribution, $F_{\text{ALG}}$, into that of \textsc{Round-Robin}'s, $F_{\text{RR}}$.